knative/test-infra/guides/prow_knative_setup.md

    config files for other repos for blueprints for what to add.
-Then run `./hack/generate-configs.sh` to regenerate [prow/jobs/generated](../prow/jobs/generated), otherwise the presubmit test in test-infra will fail.
+Then run `./hack/generate-configs.sh` to regenerate [prow/jobs/generated](../prow/jobs/generated), otherwise the presubmit test in infra will fail.
 Create a PR with the changes.
 Once it's merged the configs will be automatically updated by a postsubmit job.

 1. Wait a few minutes, check that Prow is working by entering `/woof` as a